Skip to Main Content Skip to Site Map Skip to Accessibility Statement

 • Treatment with ACE inhibitors can be initiated in the community but close medical supervision is required.
 ACE inhibitors should be initiated under specialist supervision and with careful monitoring in those with severe heart failure or in those with a number of co-morbidities (see BNF).

 • ACE inhibitors tend to cause potassium retention.
 To avoid dangerous hyperkalaemia, potassium supplements or potassium-sparing diuretics should not be used with ACE inhibitors.
 If spironolactone is prescribed, serum potassium must be monitored.
+Ask about potassium-containing salt substitutes that a patient may be taking: one serving of common salt substitutes can contain around the potassium content of one oral potassium supplement tablet.

 • ACE inhibitors and ARBs are contra-indicated in pregnancy and should be avoided in patients who become pregnant.

 • Patients taking ACE inhibitors or ARBs should be informed that they are at an increased risk of Acute Kidney Injury (AKI) if they develop an illness associated with hypovolaemia and hypotension.
-ACE inhibitors and ARBs should be stopped temporarily.
-Refer to ‘sick day guidance’ for further information.
+ACE inhibitors and ARBs should be stopped temporarily Refer to ‘sick day guidance’ for further information.

 • As elderly patients are at particular risk of renal impairment, renal function should be monitored pre-treatment in patients taking ACE inhibitors.
 Regular U&E checks may be needed after initiation.